ayman1008/ayman1008/README.md

--  Hi, I’m Ayman
+-  Hi, I’m Ayman ,a life long  student
--  I’m student of BS IT currently in 4th semester.
+-  currently doing BS IT
--  I’m currently learning C++ ...
+-  learning C++ , java and good grasp on python...
 -  I’m looking to dive deep into Big Data, ML and DS...

 <!---